-The second half of the Spanish 101-102 sequence, this course continues to develop the four basic functions of language begun in SPA 101: speaking, comprehension, reading and writing, with a continued emphasis on vocabulary building.
-This course also continues the study of the cultures of the Hispanic world.
+Course continues to develop the four basic functions of language begun in SPA 101: speaking, understanding, reading and writing while stressing vocabulary, grammar, and pronunciation.
+The cultures of the Hispanic world also form the content of the course.

 SPA 103 - Intermediate Spanish I (AS)